Is Online Learning

 for your class.
 These tools might include web-based chat rooms, message boards and

-and they find the online learning experience more rewarding.
-Still, online classes
+they find the online learning experience more rewarding.
+Still, online classes may

-may not be suited to your individual learning style.
-Before you enroll in an online
+not be suited to your individual learning style.
+Before you enroll in an online class,

 People who learn effectively in an online setting are:

 Self-motivated and willing to accept responsibility for their own learning,

 Self-disciplined, able to budget their time effectively and willing to stick to deadlines,

 Comfortable with technology, especially web-based and internet technologies,